Processes are supposed to provide these three things

 When you put the three of them together, processes become a key piece of the company’s operating system.
 From how to claim travelling expenses to how to perform massive Due Diligence in front of a potential acquisition, all of those things are processes.

-- That is one problem.
+- There is one problem.
 Something that can be so universally applied loses meaning.
 Saying for example ‘we have (or we don’t) good processes in this company’ is like saying that you have nights and days, or that you have behaviours, or doors.When people, perhaps more precisely, complain ‘ we have too many processes’, what they usually mean is that organizational life is a cumbersome affair with self-inflicted pain all over the place.
 Nobody who has ever shared that complaint with me has ever explained the ‘too many’.
 Is there an acceptable number?
 17?

 - Second problem is that, once you have fallen in love with processes (for any of its three reasons: bring efficiency, they are anxiolytic and provide stability) you will need one for anything.
 Even if you don’t’.
 What would it be of the now glorious Design Thinking fashion without a process?
 But Design Thinking surely must be an attitude, some glasses to see the world, something above ‘a process’, not those ubiquitous hexagons.
 Ah, people remember those hexagons and apparently one can make a lot of money with them.

 - And three.
 The very nature of the process makes them a potential ritual.
 The differences are clear from an anthropological perspective.
 Rituals are often meaningless and terribly inefficient (rain does not usually come after a few rounds of dancing) but they are incredibly strong and stable.
 At some point the ritual provides the glue, the belonging, the identity (and the prison), and when that happens, how the whole thing started, or what they tried to ‘solve’ becomes irrelevant.
 And almost unmovable.